In this article, we will look into details about What is Middleware in .NET Core?

 Middleware is a component or piece of code that is written into an application pipeline to handle requests and responses.

 A middleware internally can pass the request to the next available middleware in the pipeline.
 Middleware can also perform tasks before and after a component in the pipeline.
 So basically, an HTTP pipeline is the combination of one or more middleware.
-Each and every request to the application pass through the HTTP Pipeline.
+Every request to the application passes through the HTTP Pipeline.

 Understand Middleware with an example.